Scientology and homosexuality: Hubbard's son

-Jon Atack and other report that L. Ron Hubbard's son Quentin Hubbard was homosexual.
+Jon Atack and others report that L. Ron Hubbard's son Quentin Hubbard was homosexual.
 According to Atack, L. Ron Hubbard had repeatedly announced that his son Quentin would succeed him after his death, but Quentin died of an apparent suicide in 1976.

 Hubbard's writings

 Dianetics

 In 1950 Hubbard published Dianetics: The Modern Science of Mental Health, introducing his "science of the mind", Dianetics.
 He classified homosexuality as an illness or sexual perversion, citing contemporary psychiatric and psychological textbooks to support his view:

 The sexual pervert (and by this term Dianetics, to be brief, includes any and all forms of deviation in Dynamic II [i.e., sexuality] such as homosexuality, lesbianism, sexual sadism, etc., and all down the catalog of Ellis and Krafft-Ebing) is actually quite ill physically... he is very far from culpable for his condition, but he is also far from normal and extremely dangerous to society...